 Dark stains indicate deeper penetration of water into the wood, requiring a more intensive approach.
 Here’s how to tackle them:

-Method | Description | Cost |
+| Method | Description | Cost |

-Sandpaper (Fine Grit) | Use fine-grit sandpaper and rub the stain lightly to avoid damaging the surrounding wood. | ~$5 |
+| Sandpaper (Fine Grit) | Rub stain lightly with fine-grit sandpaper to avoid damaging surrounding wood. | ~$5 |

-Steel Wool (Very Fine) | Use with extreme care as it can easily scratch the wood surface.
-Opt for the finest steel wool available and rub the stain gently. | ~$3 |
+| Steel Wool (Very Fine) | Use extreme care; rub gently with finest steel wool available. | ~$3 |

-Vinegar’s Power | Apply vinegar to a rag and place it on the stain for 5-10 minutes.
+| Vinegar’s Power | Apply vinegar to a rag, place on stain for 5–10 minutes.
 Repeat if necessary. | ~$3 |

-Bleach for Stubborn Stains | Dilute bleach with water in a 1:10 ratio.
-Apply with a white cloth, let sit for 10 minutes.
-Repeat with stronger solution only if necessary. |
+| Bleach for Stubborn Stains | Dilute bleach 1:10, apply with white cloth, let sit 10 min.
+Repeat with stronger solution if needed. | Bleach: ~$5, White cloths: ~$2 |

-Hydrogen Peroxide Alternative | Dilute hydrogen peroxide with water (4:1), increase strength if needed. | ~$3 |
+| Hydrogen Peroxide Alternative | Dilute hydrogen peroxide 4:1 with water, increase strength if needed. | ~$3 |

 Restoring the Finish